Extensions of Abelian Schemes and the Additive Group: The fundamental spectral sequences

+Since the slice site $(\mathsf{Sm}/S)_{\text{ét}}/T$ is not, in general, equivalent to $(\mathsf{Sm}/T)_{\text{ét}}$ unless $T$ is étale over $S$, it is not immediate that these two constructions yield the same groups.
+Nevertheless, the proof of Lemma~\ref{small fppf cohomology} shows that they do agree. \end{remark}

+The following corollary appeared in the first version of this paper under more restrictive hypotheses.
+We thank T.~Suzuki for explaining how to prove it in the generality stated here.

-\begin{corollary} Let $(S_\lambda)_{\lambda\in \Lambda}$ be a cofiltered system of quasi-compact and quasi-separated schemes with affine transition maps, and let $S=\lim S_\lambda$.
-Then, for any commutative group schemes $G$ and $H$ over $S$, with $H\to S$ is smooth, the natural map
+\begin{corollary} Let $S$ be a quasi-compact and quasi-separated scheme, let $(T_\lambda)_{\lambda\in \Lambda}$ be a cofiltered system of quasi-compact and quasi-separated $S$-schemes with affine transition maps, and let $T=\lim T_\lambda$.
+Then, for any locally finitely presented commutative group schemes $G$ and $H$ over $S$, the natural map

 is an isomorphism for all $i\geq 0$. \end{corollary}